HidekiKawahara/Giant_FFT_SSG/README.md

 # How to start
 For a single-microphone test, please take a look at QuickStart_oneShotSGforMonoInput.

-For using two microphones, the test type: (Quick will be available soon)

-oneShotSGforTwoInputs
+For using the two-microphone test, please take a look at QuickStart_oneShotSGforTwoInputs.